murffious/git-master-1/collaboration.md

 Look at the
-GREEN(current code on your laptop) and BLUE (incoming code) at the TOP of the snippet is has a tiny bar with options of which to accept or both if desired.  - Click what you want and DONE.
+GREEN(current code on your laptop) and BLUE (incoming code) at the TOP of the snippet is has a tiny bar with options of which to accept or both if desired.  - Click what you want and be sure to hit save file also make sure to add and commit before and after.
 Remember to look for the 'purple c' in the file folder area to see which files
-Make sure to add and commit before and after

 ![9yz5d](https://user-images.githubusercontent.com/25558342/49952562-64e60080-feb9-11e8-8fac-9af849897bcd.jpg)